Opus Magnum: Gameplay

-Opus Magnum has the player take the role of an alchemist to create required products by manipulating atoms of base alchemy elements (the classic elements as well as the metals of antiquity) through a device they construct within a transmutation engine.
-The engine is represented as a hex grid which the player arranges various manipulation tools and transmutation spaces on.
-Manipulators are mechanical arms that rotate around a pivot point, pick up and drop atoms, and rotate structures it currently has picked up, with optional variants that can extend and retract the arm or travel along a track path.
-Transmutation spaces can create a bond, destroy a bond, transform a basic element into "salt", or upgrade base metals into higher ones using quicksilver.
-Manipulation parts have a cost to them, though the player is not limited to a total number of manipulation elements, cost, or space the device takes up in crafting their solution.
+Opus Magnum has the player take the role of an alchemist to create required products by manipulating reagents, alchemical elements that resemble atoms.
+This features the use of an alchemical technology called the transmutation engine.
+The engine is represented as a hex grid which the player arranges various mechanisms and glyphs on.
+Mechanisms include arms that can grab, drop, rotate and pivot, with some being able to extend and retract, and tracks that the arms can travel on.
+Glyphs can bond and unbond elements, calcify basic elements into elemental salt, or project metals into their higher forms using quicksilver, even being able to turn lead into gold.
+Each item has a cost in G, though the player is not limited to a total cost, number of item, or space the solution uses in crafting their solution, save certain puzzles where there is a limited space in which the product must be made.

-After placing manipulators, the player must then provide each manipulator a set of commands that take atoms from input spaces and drop the proper completed material into the target output space; an early puzzle demonstrates how one turns lead into gold.
-Manipulators can have individual programs, and each run simultaneously once the machine is started.
-The goal for most puzzles is to deliver a fixed number of target output products, thus testing the machine's operation over several cycles.
-Should the device encounter a physically impossible situation (collision between atoms, collision of an atom and an arm base or two arms trying to move an atom in two different directions at the same time), the device will stop and require the player to readjust the machine.
+In addition to arranging mechanisms and glyphs, the player must provide each arm with instructions that take reagents from input spaces and assemble the product to be delivered to the output space.
+Arms each act under their own set of instructions, and run simultaneously once the program is started.
+The goal for most puzzles is to deliver a fixed number of products, thus testing the machine's operation over several cycles.
+Should the engine encounter an invalid scenario (collision between atoms, collision of an atom and an arm or two arms trying to move an atom in two different directions), the program will stop and require the player to readjust it.

-Once a player has successfully demonstrated a device that completes the goals of the puzzle, they are ranked with all other players based on three factors: the speed of the device, the cost of the device, and the total area that the device takes.
-Player can then attempt alternate solutions that improve in any of these areas.
-Completed devices can be exported into an animated GIF to be shared on social media.
+Once the player has successfully delivered the desired products, they are ranked against other players based on three factors: speed in cycles, cost in G, and area in tiles.
+Players can combine these figures to create an unofficial statistic called sum.
+They can then attempt alternate solutions that optimize any of these statistics.
+Completed machines can be exported into an animated GIF to be shared on social media.

 The game is structured through several chapters, providing the player with multiple puzzles they can work on and come back to as needed, though all puzzles within a chapter must be completed to progress to the next.
-The game includes Steam Workshop support to allow users to supply their own puzzles, with the game only accepting puzzles that the user has shown possible to complete on their own.
+The game includes Steam Workshop support to allow users to supply their own puzzles, given they have shown that a solution exists for the puzzle.